nitrologic/blitz2/tools/readbb2/README.md

 # Scan version 1

-Unfortunately github is complaining.
-Back in my day...
+Unfortunately github is complaining when viewing from web:

 Sorry, we had to truncate this directory to 1,000 files.
 65 entries were omitted from the list.